Police In China Are Scanning Travelers With Facial Recognition Glasses - Slashdot

 Google and Facebook are already doing it with my own phone!

+And they're possibly sharing the facial recognition data with the Chinese government...
+AIn't that wonderful.

+I worry more about the American government.
+China has no extradition treaty and doesn't give a shit about the other side of the world whereas America has shown itself not to give a shit about foreigners rights, including extra-judiciary murders and leveraging extradition treaties.

-China leads the way (Score:4, Interesting)
+China leads the way (Score:3, Interesting)

 Once again the fearful USA is left behind by the boldness of China in adopting and utilizing advanced technology.
 Under globalism, those who do not keep up are destined to be left behind in the dust.
 There is also a significant first-mover advantage as whoever adopts these technologies first realizes a distinct advantage over the timid ones who wait too long.
 The American response has been one of avoidance and evasion.
 Why?
 Because Americans seem to fear that if they stare at reality squarely, they will find reality staring back in a most discomforting way.